bskinn/tempvars/doc/source/usage.rst

     >>> 'bar' in dir()
     False

-|TempVars| contexts can be freely nested to allow selective restore/
+|TempVars| contexts can be freely nested to allow selective
-discard behavior:
+restore/discard behavior:

-.. doctest:: mixed_nest_restore
+.. doctest:: restore_mixed_nested

     >>> with TempVars(names=['foo'], restore=False):
     ...     with TempVars(names=['bar']):